-The zero waste lifestyle has become a bit of a buzzword over the last few years, which is great as it has raised so much awareness, but just considering waste does not go far enough.
+The term zero-waste lifestyle has become a bit of a buzzword over the last few years, which is great as it has raised so much awareness, but just considering waste does not go far enough we need to go above and beyond as much as we can to make a real difference.

-When looking at waste we need to assess the whole supply chain, the production process and disposal of the items we buy, which can become overwhelmingly complicated.
+When specifically looking at the waste produced for a product it’s important to think about the whole supply chain, the production process and disposal of the items we buy, which can become complicated.
 I do not blame you if all of this makes you feel like a rabbit in headlights, you are not alone.
 But hopefully, we can navigate this minefield together.

 What Is A Zero Waste Lifestyle?

-Zero waste is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
-The four R’s of a zero waste lifestyle are:
+Zero waste living is a lifestyle approach that is based on encouraging recycling, reducing waste, repurposing items and working to throw fewer things away.
+The four R’s of a zero-waste lifestyle are:

 You may have seen headlines of people reducing the waste they generate at home every year to a single jar.
 This is an extreme example as the goal of zero waste is not to produce no waste but rather to lower the waste you generate in everyday life as much as practically possible.